Outlook to the 2012 season - doing the first repairs 2012

 My 67 DeVille under palm trees...

-I got a nice mail from Scott Thrower, who found some of my pictures on Flickr.
+I got a nice email from Scott Thrower, who found some of my pictures on Flickr.
 He wrote:

 “Hi, Gerald....I saw your photos on Flickr.
 I snagged one of the photos of your 67 and made a Photoshop creation of it.
 Be looking for it.”

 And here is the picture he sent - my 67 under palm trees, something I have never seen before as those huge palm trees are not existent over here in Austria!
-Great - I love it What a great photoshop creation and idea - Thanks Scott!
+What a cool photoshop creation and idea - Thanks Scott!

 Comments